Edwin Chadwick: Early life

-Edwin Chadwick was born on 24 January 1800 at Longsight, Manchester.
+Edwin Chadwick was born on 24 January 1800 at Longsight, Manchester, Lancashire.
 His mother died when he was still a young child, yet to be named.
 His father, James Chadwick, tutored the scientist John Dalton in music and botany and was considered to be an advanced liberal politician, thus exposing young Edwin to political and social ideas.
 His grandfather, Andrew Chadwick, had been a close friend of the Methodist theologian John Wesley.

-He began his education at a small school in Lancashire and moved to a boarding school in Stockport, where he studied until he was 10.
+He began his education at a small local school and then at a boarding school in Stockport, where he studied until he was 10.
 When his family moved to London in 1810, Chadwick continued his education with the help of private tutors, his father and a great deal of self-teaching.

 His father remarried in the early 1820s; Edwin's younger half-brother was baseball icon Henry Chadwick, born in 1824.

-At 18, Chadwick decided to pursue a career in law and undertook an apprenticeship at an attorney's office.
+At 18, Chadwick decided to pursue a career in law and undertook an apprenticeship with a solicitor.
 In 1823, he enrolled in law school at The Temple in London.
 On 26 November 1830 he was called to the bar, becoming a barrister.

 Called to the bar without independent means, he sought to support himself by literary work such as his work on 'Applied Science and its Place in Democracy', and his essays in the Westminster Review, mainly on different methods of applying scientific knowledge to the practice of government.
 He became friends with two of the leading philosophers of the day, John Stuart Mill and Jeremy Bentham.
 Bentham engaged him as a literary assistant and left him a large legacy.
 He also became acquaintanced with Thomas Southwood Smith, Neil Arnott and James Kay-Shuttleworth, all doctors.

 From his exposure to social reform and under the influence of his friends, he began to devote his efforts to sanitary reform.
 In 1832, Chadwick began on his path to make improvements with sanitary and health conditions.